-Though there are plenty of conspiracies and rumors about Walt Disney (anti-Semitism, anyone?), this is not one that can be proven.
-Currently, the only thing frozen about Disney is the hit movie and the song that is now probably stuck in your head.
+Even though there are plenty of conspiracies and rumors about Walt Disney, this is not one that can be proven.
+Currently, the only thing frozen about Disney is the hit movie.

 However, if Disney did want to be cryogenically frozen, he didn't say it on the record to anyone, and it wasn't in his will.
-“He never specified it in writing, and when he died the family didn't go for it," Nelson said.
+According to Nelson: "He never specified it in writing, and when he [pass]ed the family didn't go for it."

 So, unless there's a massive coverup here, complete with red herrings, Disney probably isn't frozen.
-This information hasn't deterred conspiracy theorists from searching for his head every time they visit Disneyland, though.
+However, this information hasn't deterred conspiracy theorists from searching for his head every time they visit Disneyland.

-In 2011, the Weekly World News reported thieves had ransacked a cryonics facility in California and made off with the frozen head of Disney.
-The thieves left a ransom note, saying they were holding Disney's head hostage until the Disney brand "terminates the smut and filth that permeates its airwaves."
+In 2011, the Weekly World News reported bandits had ransacked a cryonics facility in California and made off with the frozen head of Disney.
+The culprits allegedly left a ransom note, saying they were holding Disney's head until the Disney brand "terminates the [...] filth that permeates its airwaves."

-As exciting as this all is, the Weekly World News, whose tagline is "The World's Only Reliable News," also publishes stories about Selena Gomez being pregnant with Justin Bieber's baby, UFOs crashing in Russia, and a six-inch alien being found in Chile.
+As exciting as this all is, the Weekly World News, whose tagline is "The World's Only Reliable News," is known to publish satirical and less than accurate information, such as that the planet Saturn is a UFO.